-Gemological laboratories certify any diamond submitted for grading whether the stone is beautiful or not.
-Their function is simply to record weight, measurements and provide an opinion on color and clarity.
+Gemological laboratories certify any diamond submitted for grading irrespective whether the stone is valuable and beautiful or not.
+The laboratory function is to record weight, measurements and provide an educated opinion on color, clarity, polish and symmetry.

-We invite you to Ascot where in a dignified atmosphere clients receive a priceless education, competitive prices and compare diamonds from 'the most meticulous diamond inventory in the world.
+We invite you to visit Ascot where clients receive a priceless education in a dignified atmosphere and compare diamonds from the most meticulously selected diamond inventory in the world.